powsybl/powsybl-core/docs/architecture/ial/actions.md

 ```
 action('action-id') {
     description "this is a description" // optional
-  tasks{
+    tasks {
         preDefinedAction1
         ...
         preDefinedActionN

-    script{ // optional
+        script { // optional
             scriptAction1
             ...
             scriptActionN
         }
     }
 }
 ```